Engee documentation

 Details

 The diameter gap between the spool and the sleeve, due to the fact that the edges of the spool are rounded.
-Note that for diametral gaps greater than 60 µm, the leakage must be overestimated.
+It should be borne in mind that for diametrical gaps of more than 60 microns, leaks should be overestimated.

 Dependencies

-To use this parameter, set the parameter Edges geometry to the value of Rounded.
+To use this parameter, set for the parameter Edges geometry meaning Rounded.

 Units